Hiking Without Boots

 "The sensations she was asking about were very pleasant; some of them were nothing short of delicious; but to know them one simply had to go barefoot.
 I could sense a mixture of envy and fearful reserve.
 It was time to tell her what another barefoot hiker had once told me, when I had stood, still shod, on the edge of wanting to go barefoot: 'Take off your shoes.'"

 Hiking Without Shoes or Boots

 We all know the benefits of hiking.
-Taking your hiking further by leaving your hiking boots at home is an adventure you will not forget.
-Most likely, you will leave those pair boots home more often.
+But, taking your hiking further by leaving your hiking boots at home is an adventure you will not forget.
+Most likely, you will go without your pair of boots more often.

-Barefoot hiking means hiking in your bare feet on a trail as you journey through grass, mud, leaves, twigs, rocks, sticks, dust, gravel, pine cones, and spirit of the season.
+Barefoot hiking means hiking in your bare feet on a trail as you journey through grass, mud, leaves, twigs, rocks, sticks, dust, gravel, pine cones and the season's spirit.
 People who barefoot hike explain how they have opened up a new sense of touch with their feet and have a renewed sense of awareness.
 Just like barefoot hiking for the first time—the feet wake up—come alive.

 Barefoot walking stimulates the entire human organism because the foot becomes electrified by the experience.
 It's like suddenly hearing when before they couldn't, all the sounds are loud and vibrant.